 Prof. Robert W. Day’s research on combinatorial auctions (auctions with package bidding) received the Dantzig dissertation award in 2005 (for the best dissertation in OR/Management Science) and the INFORMS Computing Society Prize in 2008 (for the best paper in OR and Computer Science.)
 His pricing algorithm for “core-selecting” combinatorial auctions has been widely adopted for spectrum-license auctions internationally (including the U.K., Australia, and Canada, among others), determining which private telecommunications companies use which frequencies in each country.
-Professor Day’s research interests also include optimization-based methods in hospital management, where one project in surgical scheduling, for example, has generated efficiency gains of about $1.2 million per year for a partner hospital.
 His research has been published in Management Science, Operations Research, INFORMS Journal on Computing, and Manufacturing and Service Operations Management, among others.

-Prof. Manuel Nunez is an Associate Professor who received his PhD from M.I.T. his areas of expertise include stability theory in mathematical programming, queuing design models, mathematical modeling of information technology, optimization in data mining, and information processing in organizations/electronic commerce.
+Prof. Manuel Nunez is an Associate Professor who received his PhD from M.I.T.
+His areas of expertise include operations research, statistical modeling and simulation, analytics and business intelligence, computer programming and data structures, genetic algorithms, security and confidentiality in database systems, operations management and manufacturing, supply chain management, convex optimization, and stochastic models.
 He has published in journals such as Information Systems Research, Operations Research, Mathematical Programming, SIAM Journal on Optimization, INFORMS Journal on Computing, and others.